mli/new-docs/python/guide/packages/gluon/loss/loss.md

 loss = gloss.L2Loss()
 ```

-And then feed two inputs to compute the elementalwise loss values.
+And then feed two inputs to compute the elementwise loss values.

 ```{.python .input}
 x = nd.ones((2,))